 FOUR VOICE...prepares the student to write four-voice testimony from material dictated at a minimum speed of 160 wpm for 5 minutes with a minimum of 95 percent accuracy.
-PREREQUISITE: 1017015 Testimony 1 Adv
+PREREQUISITE: 10170154 Testimony 2 - Beginner

-INTRODUCTION TO PSYCHOLOGY...introduces students to a survey of the multiple aspects of human behavior.
-It involves a survey of the theoretical foundations of human functioning in such areas as learning, motivation, emotions, personality, deviance and pathology, physiological factors, and social influences.
+INTRODUCTION TO PSYCHOLOGY... introduces a survey of the multiple aspects of human behavior.
+Involves a survey of the theoretical foundations of human functioning in such areas as learning, motivation, emotions, personality, deviance and pathology, physiological factors, and social influences.
 It directs the student to an insightful understanding of the complexities of human relationships in personal, social, and vocational settings.
-COREQUISITE: 10838105 Intro Reading and Study Skills or equivalent

 INTRODUCTION TO AMERICAN GOVERNMENT...introduces American political processes and institutions.
-Focuses on rights and responsibilities of citizens and process of participatory democracy.
-Learners examine the complexity of the separation of powers and checks & balances.
-Explores the role of the media, interest groups, political parties and public opinion in the political process.
-Explores the role of state and national government in our federal system.
+It focuses on rights and responsibilities of citizens and the process of participatory democracy.
+Learners examine the complexity of the separation of powers and checks and balances.
+It explores the role of the media, interest groups, political parties and public opinion in the political process.
+It also explores the role of state and national government in our federal system.